sassoftware/viya4-admin-checklist/README.md

 The [Administration and Deployment](https://communities.sas.com/t5/SAS-Communities-Library/tkb-p/library/label-name/administration%20and%20deployment) label in the SAS Communities Library allows you to find a large selection of searchable blog posts and articles written by SAS Viya experts.
 High quality content is regularly posted there by members of the [SAS Global Enablement and Learning (GEL)](https://communities.sas.com/t5/tag/GEL/tg-p/board-id/library) team.

+We find the [SAS Viya 4 Resource Guide]( https://github.com/sassoftware/viya4-resource-guide) very useful.
+It describes a set of linked open-source projects (like this one) that support the pre-installation, deployment, and subsequent monitoring and management of SAS Viya platform software.

 Familiarize yourself with available [SAS Viya training from SAS](https://support.sas.com/training/us/paths/index.html).
 The training page can help you find training material on getting started, administration, data management, programming and analytics, SAS Visual Analytics on SAS Viya, and specific SAS Viya solutions such as SAS Visual Investigator.
 Courses can be taught in a classroom, as a live web class, or as self-paced e-learning.

-Are you a SAS Viya administrator?
-If so, you should become familiar with all administration interfaces to SAS Viya:
+SAS Viya administrators should be familiar with all administration interfaces to SAS Viya:
 * Learn what each of the pages in [SAS Environment Manager](https://go.documentation.sas.com/doc/en/sasadmincdc/v_023/evfun/titlepage.htm) does.
 * Learn how to use the [SAS Viya Command-Line Interface](https://go.documentation.sas.com/doc/en/sasadmincdc/v_023/calcli/titlepage.htm).